konvajs/site/source/docs/groups_and_layers/Change_Containers.md

-#HTML5 Canvas Move Shape to Another Container with Konva
+title:  Move Shape to Another Container
+---

 To move a shape from one container into another with Konva, we can use the `moveTo()` method which requires a container as a parameter.